hamzaali278/SpeakCV_FYP1/README.md

 # Getting Started with Create React App

+## Requirements:

+- Node >=12.6.1
+- Node Package Manager(npm) >=6.13.4
+ Clone the repo locally.
-In the project directory, you can run:
+- Install the required packages for server side by running `npm install` in the main directory for backend In the project directory, you can run:

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Runs the app in the development mode by running `npm start` on comand prompt Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.